alevy/simple.cx/pages/templates.md

 instance HasTemplates MyAppSettings
 ```

-`HasTemplate` has default definitions for all of its methods.
+`HasTemplates` has default definitions for all of its methods.
 However, in most
 cases you'll probably want to override at least:

 _TODO_